phuongnam7899/obsidian-vault/8 - Content Factory/Front-end Optimization (Part 2).md

 My choice is inspired by this video: https://www.youtube.com/shorts/RRZGH7VVIi8 -> Summary: You won't need to try running faster if you can find a shorter way.

-So, in this part, I will talk about techniques to reduce the amount of work a browser needs to complete the CRP, which could increase the performance of the web application.
+So, in this part, I will write about techniques to reduce the amount of work a browser needs to complete the CRP, which could increase the performance of the web application.